 Do proactive planning.
 Proactively plan for failure.
-Have processes in place to quickly identify issues when they occur, escalate to the correct team members to fix, and confirm resolution.
+Have processes in place to quickly identify problems when they occur, escalate to the correct team members to fix, and confirm resolution.

 Learn from failures.
 Failures are inevitable, but it's important to learn from failures to avoid repeating them.
-If an operational failure occurs, triage the issue, document the cause and solution, and share any lessons that were learned.
-Whenever possible, update your build processes to automatically detect that kind of failure in the future.
+If an operational failure occurs, triage the problem, document the cause and solution, and share any lessons learned.
+Whenever possible, update your build processes to automatically detect such failures in the future.

 Optimize for speed and collect data.
 Every planned improvement is a hypothesis.
 Work in the smallest increments possible.
 Treat new ideas as experiments.
 Instrument the experiments so that you can collect production data to assess their effectiveness.
 Be prepared to fail fast if the hypothesis is wrong.

 Allow time for learning.
-Both failures and successes provide good opportunities for learning.
-Before moving on to new projects, allow enough time to gather the important lessons, and make sure those lessons are absorbed by your team.
-Also give the team the time to build skills, experiment, and learn about new tools and techniques.
+Both failures and successes provide opportunities for learning.
+Before you move on to new projects, allow time to gather the important lessons, and make sure those lessons are absorbed by your team.
+Also give the team time to build skills, experiment, and learn about new tools and techniques.

 Document operations.
 Document all tools, processes, and automated tasks with the same level of quality as your product code.
 Document the current design and architecture of any systems you support, along with recovery processes and other maintenance procedures.
-Focus on the steps you actually perform, not theoretically optimal processes.
+Focus on the steps you actually do, not theoretically optimal processes.
 Regularly review and update the documentation.
-For code, make sure that meaningful comments are included, especially in public APIs, and use tools to automatically generate code documentation whenever possible.
+For code, make sure that meaningful comments are included, especially in public APIs.
+Use tools to generate code documentation automatically whenever possible.

 Share knowledge.
 Documentation is only useful if people know that it exists and can find it.
-Ensure the documentation is organized and easily discoverable.
-Be creative: Use brown bags (informal presentations), videos, or newsletters to share knowledge.
+Ensure that documentation is organized and easily discoverable.
+Be creative: use brown bags (informal presentations), videos, or newsletters to share knowledge.

 This recommendation doesn't imply that anyone can push live updates to the production deployment.
 It's about reducing friction for the development and QA teams to create production-like environments.

 Track your technical debt.
-In many projects, release schedules can get prioritized over code quality to one degree or another.
-Always keep track when this occurs.
-Document any shortcuts or other suboptimal implementations, and schedule time in the future to revisit these issues.
+In many projects, release schedules are prioritized over code quality to one degree or another.
+Always track when this occurs.
+Document any shortcuts or other suboptimal implementations, and schedule time to revisit these issues.

 Consider pushing updates directly to production.
 To reduce the overall release cycle time, consider pushing properly tested code commits directly to production.
 Use feature toggles to control which features are enabled.
-This allows you to move from development to release quickly, using the toggles to enable or disable features.
-Toggles are also useful when performing tests such as canary releases, where a particular feature is deployed to a subset of the production environment.
+This allows you to move quickly from development to release, using the toggles to enable or disable features.
+Toggles are also useful when you perform tests like canary releases, where a particular feature is deployed to a subset of the production environment.

 Automate testing.
 Manually testing software is tedious and susceptible to error.
 Automate common testing tasks and integrate the tests into your build processes.
 Automated testing ensures consistent test coverage and reproducibility.
-Integrated UI tests should also be performed by an automated tool.
-Azure offers development and test resources that can help you configure and execute testing.
+Integrated UI tests should also be done by an automated tool.
+Azure offers development and test resources that can help you configure and run testing.
 For more information, see Development and test.

 Test for failures.
 If a system can't connect to a service, how does it respond?
-Can it recover once the service is available again?
-Make fault injection testing a standard part of review on test and staging environments.
+Can it recover when the service is available again?
+Make fault-injection testing a standard part of review on test and staging environments.
 When your test process and practices are mature, consider running these tests in production.

 Test in production.
 The release process doesn't end with deployment to production.
 Have tests in place to ensure that deployed code works as expected.
 For deployments that are infrequently updated, schedule production testing as a regular part of maintenance.

-Automate performance testing to identify performance issues early.
-The impact of a serious performance issue can be as severe as a bug in the code.
-While automated functional tests can prevent application bugs, they might not detect performance problems.
+Automate performance testing to identify performance problems early.
+The impact of a serious performance problem can be as severe as a bug in the code.
+Although automated functional tests can prevent application bugs, they might not detect performance problems.
 Define acceptable performance goals for metrics like latency, load times, and resource usage.
-Include automated performance tests in your release pipeline, to make sure the application meets those goals.
+Include automated performance tests in your release pipeline to make sure the application meets those goals.

 Perform capacity testing.
-An application might work fine under test conditions, and then have problems in production due to scale or resource limitations.
+An application might work fine under test conditions and then have problems in production because of scale or resource limitations.
 Always define the maximum expected capacity and usage limits.
 Test to make sure the application can handle those limits, but also test what happens when those limits are exceeded.
-Capacity testing should be performed at regular intervals.
+Capacity testing should be done at regular intervals.

 Perform automated business continuity testing.
 Develop tests for large-scale business continuity, including backup recovery and failover.
 Set up automated processes to perform these tests regularly.